kimberli/interviews/README.md

 * *Singleton*: restrict instantiation of a class to a single object
 * *Observer*: subjects notify observers of any state changes (usually by calling their methods); used in MVC
 * Lots more

-### Dynamic Programming
-* A general method for solving a problem with optimal substructure by breaking it down into overlapping subproblems
-* **Top-down**: memoize (store) solutions to subproblems and solve problem recursively
-* **Bottom-up**: build up subproblems from base case up and avoid recursive overhead
-  * Order subproblems by topologically sorting DAG of dependencies
-* Knapsack problem, longest common subsequence, coin change, edit distance, minimum number of jumps, longest palindrome substring, balanced partition

 ### The Internet
 #### HTTP Methods